ibm-cloud-docs/vpc/vpn-client-to-site-planning.md

 1. Create an IBM Cloud Secrets Manager instance with a trial plan.

-1. Generate the server certificate/key and client certificate/key locally and import it to the secrets manager instance, or generate the certificate/keys using the private certificate capability in the IBM secrets manager service.
+1. Generate the server certificate/key and client certificate/key locally and import it to the Secrets Manager instance, or generate the certificate/keys using the private certificate capability in the Secrets Manager service.

    ```terraform
    resource "ibm_resource_instance" "sec_mgr" {